sagark101/omicron_models/README.md

 	* Redesigning 6XDG_1 RRMC around all substitutions
 	* `outname=${complex}_${mod}_design_all`
 	* `python redesign_antibody.py -wt $wtpdb -om $ompdb -name $outname -od $od -site 339 371 373 375 417 440 446 477 478 484 493 496 498 501 505 -wd -n 20`
+* Output:
+	* PDB files with suffix numbers from 0-n
+	* A .fasc file summarizing decoy energies for all models made by a single processor
+	* designs.csv table summarizing decoy total score and antibody substitutions for all models made by a single processor
+* Approximate runtime: 4 hours per decoy, depends on size of site selection and complex size
 * We generated 20 designs for each complex, modeling method, and site (and all sites together) and reveiwed designs manually to identify potential improvements.